 A Milestone to Remember

-These celebrations were APEGA’s first in-person events in more than two years, and for the first time, the event drew together members from the beginning and the end of their journeys as professional engineers and geoscientists.
+These celebrations happen at the President's Visits to branches and in Edmonton and Calgary, drawing together members from the beginning and the end of their journeys as professional engineers and geoscientists.

-The voices of the newly pinned professional engineers and geoscientists coursed strong as they stood to take their oath: “Through all my actions, I will serve society and enhance my knowledge and the dignity and status of my profession.”
+The voices of the newly pinned professional engineers and geoscientists course strong as they stand to take their oath at the Member Milestones events in Calgary and Edmonton: “Through all my actions, I will serve society and enhance my knowledge and the dignity and status of my profession.”

-The proud applause of family, friends, and APEGA staff and Council reverberated for them as it did for the dedicated members receiving their lifetime member pins, having long served society and staying true to the tenets of that very same oath.
+The proud applause of family, friends, and APEGA staff and Council reverberates for them as it does for the dedicated members receiving their life member pins, having long served society and staying true to the tenets of that very same oath.

-As each new and lifetime member carefully removed their pin from its velvet box to glint gold on their lapel, they and their guests dined and laughed.
-They toasted the amalgamation of the old guard heralding the new, elated that the future would remain in good and capable hands, full of possibility.
+As each new and life member carefully removes their pin from its velvet box to glint gold on their lapel, they toast the amalgamation of the old guard heralding the new, elated that the future would remain in good and capable hands, full of possibility.

 Becoming a licensed professional

-Nazmus SakibNazmus Sakib, P.Eng., a water administration engineer with the Government of Alberta, received his professional designation.
-Sakib confides he now feels ready to build his life and his family while he carries forward in a career he hopes will help better society.
+Nazmus SakibNazmus Sakib, P.Eng., a water administration engineer with the Government of Alberta, received his professional designation at the Edmonton Milestones event in 2022.
+Sakib confided he now felt ready to build his life and his family as he carries forward in a career he hopes will help better society.

 “I feel like I have been given the responsibility to be ethical, professional, fair, and transparent through my processes.
 I can call myself a responsible person in the discipline and take care of the welfare of those I work with, whether it be stakeholders or clients.
 Through my work, I can do something that is meaningful and adds to the overall goodwill of the nation.”

-Lifetime Member PinDave Rumbold, P.Eng., received his lifetime member pin at the Edmonton Member Milestones Celebration.
+Lifetime Member PinDave Rumbold, P.Eng., received his life member pin at the Edmonton Member Milestones Celebration in 2022.

 Rumbold is a retired mechanical engineer who has volunteered in various capacities with APEGA for the past 30 years, including as part of the Practice Review Board, the AGM/Summit Awards Task Force, the Nominating Committee, the Special Committee of Council on Nominations, and the Act, Regulations, and Bylaws Committee.